The Bionic guide to professional indemnity insurance

 What is professional indemnity insurance?

 Professional indemnity insurance - or PI insurance - is a type of business insurance that protects you if you need to pay compensation to your clients.
-It is typically taken out by businesses that give advice or provide professional services.
+It is typically taken out by businesses that give advice or provide professional services like contractors or people who work in finance.

 Businesses like these, such as law firms, may be sued by clients who lose money because of what they think was bad advice or poor service.
 In these instances, PI insurance will cover your costs and could save you from financial difficulties.